Skip to Main Content

 Key takeaways

-- Broadly speaking, spring is generally the best time of year to sell your home.
+• Broadly speaking, spring and early summer are the best time of year to sell your home.

 During the height of the pandemic, normal seasonal patterns all but disappeared from the housing market.
 There was so much demand for homes that any time was a good time to sell.
 But now that the market has settled back into a more normal cadence, timing is once again becoming an important consideration for home sellers.

-Some patterns and trends usually do hold true throughout the year, and one is that late spring and early summer are the best times to sell.
-Sellers can net thousands of dollars more if they sell during the peak months of May, June and April compared to the three slowest months of the year, October, November and December, according to a 2023 report by ATTOM Data Solutions.
+Some patterns and trends usually do hold true throughout the year, and one is that spring continues to be the best time to sell.
+Sellers can net thousands of dollars more if they sell during the peak months of April and May.
+The month of February also recently became one of the top months to sell as well, widening peak season to include late winter, according to a 2024 report by ATTOM Data Solutions.
+This is compared to the three slowest months of the year, November, September and October.

 Best month to sell a house